alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 | Treatment | 1.7416 us | 0.0216 us |   0.63 |          0.01 |

-Yeah, that's 1.6 time faster.
-Lesson learnt:
+Yeah, that's 1.6 time faster than the previous version.
+So far so good.

 ## How CPU works